 12. GENERAL PROVISIONS

 12.1 Export Compliance.
-The Services, Content, other GRENE ROBOTICS technology, and derivatives thereof may be subject to export laws and regulations of the United States and other jurisdictions.
-GRENE ROBOTICS and Customer each represents that it is not named on any U.S. government denied-party list.
-Customer will not permit any User to access or use any Service or Content in a U.S.-embargoed country or region (currently Cuba, Iran, North Korea, Sudan, Syria or Crimea) or in violation of any U.S. export law or regulation.
+The Services, Content, other GRENE ROBOTICS technology, and derivatives thereof may be subject to export laws and regulations of India and other jurisdictions.
+GRENE ROBOTICS and Customer each represents that it is not named on any Indian government denied-party list, if any.
+Customer will not permit any User to access or use any Service or Content in violation of any India export law or regulation.

 12.2 Anti-Corruption.
 Neither party has received or been offered any illegal or improper bribe, kickback, payment, gift, or thing of value from an employee or agent of the other party in connection with this Agreement.
 Reasonable gifts and entertainment provided in the ordinary course of business do not violate the above restriction.

 12.3 Entire Agreement and Order of Precedence.
 This Agreement is the entire agreement between GRENE ROBOTICS and Customer regarding Customer’s use of Services and Content and supersedes all prior and contemporaneous agreements, proposals or representations, written or oral, concerning its subject matter.
-The parties agree that any term or condition stated in a Customer purchase order or in any other Customer order documentation (excluding Order Forms) is void.
-In the event of any conflict or inconsistency among the following documents, the order of precedence shall be: (1) the applicable Order Form, (2) this Agreement, and (3) the Documentation.
+The parties agree that any term or condition stated in a Customer purchase order or in any other Customer order documentation (excluding Proposal or Purchase Order or Order Forms) is void.
+In the event of any conflict or inconsistency among the following documents, the order of precedence shall be: (1) the applicable Proposal or Purchase Order or Order Form, (2) this Agreement, and (3) the Documentation.
 Titles and headings of sections of this Agreement are for convenience only and shall not affect the construction of any provision of this Agreement.

 12.4 Relationship of the Parties.
 The parties are independent contractors.
 This Agreement does not create a partnership, franchise, joint venture, agency, fiduciary or employment relationship between the parties.
 Each party will be solely responsible for payment of all compensation owed to its employees, as well as all employment-related taxes.